-We become the proverbial Kid In The Candy Store, who stares at an endless array of jars of sweets completely enthralled by the wonder of it all, yet unable to choose what to spend their few pennies on.
+We become the proverbial Kid In The Candy Store.
+The kid stares at an endless array of jars of sweets completely enthralled by the wonder of it all.
+Yet the child is unable to choose what to spend their few pennies on.
 Fear sets in – what if we make the wrong choice?
-Not such a problem if we’re talking about which movie to watch, a slightly expensive problem if we are selecting tiles – but potentially life changing if we are making choices in business, lifestyle or love.
+Not such a problem if we’re talking about which movie to watch.
+A slightly expensive problem if we are selecting tiles.
+But potentially life changing if we are making choices in business, lifestyle or love.

 When I finally made a choice, the sense of commitment I felt to that choice drove me to action.
 There was a terrific sense of relief that all the other options no longer had any influence or power over me.
 By committing to something I had focused my energy and was able to achieve so much more as a result.
-As it turned out, that first choice didn’t bring me the success I had hoped for (perhaps another tale for another day) but I do not regret making it for an instant as what followed gave me some of the best learning experiences of my life.
+As it turned out, that first choice didn’t bring me the success I had hoped for.
+Perhaps another tale for another day.
+But do I regret making that decision?
+Not for an instant as what followed gave me some of the best learning experiences of my life.

 Then there are times when choice is taken away from us – or so it seems.
 Sometimes “I have no choice” is actually fear of change or a socially conditioned sense of obligation in cunning disguise.
-We perceive the obstacles and barriers that seem to be in our way as taking choice away when often all we have to realise is that we are still choosing – choosing to make those interruptions and obligations more important than our dream.
+We perceive the obstacles and barriers that seem to be in our way as taking choice away.
+Often all we have to realise is that we are still choosing.
+Choosing to make those interruptions and obligations more important than our dream.

-Sometimes we think we have to choose between option A and option B, without realising that actually we can have both.
-Perhaps we feel having both is too confusing, too difficult but then we are, without realising it, making another choice – we are choosing to believe we can’t rather than choosing to find a way so that we can.
+Sometimes we think we have to choose between option A and option B. We don’t realise that actually we can have both.
+Perhaps we feel having both is too confusing or too difficult.
+But then we are, without realising it, making another choice.
+We are choosing to believe we can’t rather than choosing to find a way so that we can.

-There is also the question of how our beliefs, past experience and the influence of others affects our ability to choose.
+There is also the question of how our beliefs, past experience and the influence of others affect our ability to choose.
 How many people have missed out on a fantastic cruise because many years ago they once got seasick and don’t want to get on a boat again?
 My father spent his whole life convinced that flying was dangerous and so he never travelled.
 When we allow all this influence in, we choose with our minds rather than our hearts.
-This can again lead us back to the Candy Store with all our experiences and fears and the opinions of others keeping us hopping from one option to another.
+This can again lead us back to the Candy Store.
+All our experiences and fears and the opinions of others keeping us hopping from one option to another.